WowzaMediaSystems/wse-plugin-httpstreamcontrol/README.md

 ```

 ## More resources
+To use the compiled version of this module, see [Control Stream class streams dynamically with a Wowza Streaming Engine Java module](https://www.wowza.com/docs/how-to-control-stream-class-streams-dynamically-httpstreamcontrol).

 [Wowza Streaming Engine Server-Side API Reference](https://www.wowza.com/resources/serverapi/)

 [How to extend Wowza Streaming Engine using the Wowza IDE](https://www.wowza.com/docs/how-to-extend-wowza-streaming-engine-using-the-wowza-ide)

 [How to use server-side modules and HTTP Providers](https://www.wowza.com/docs/how-to-use-wowza-streaming-engine-server-side-modules-and-http-providers)

 Wowza Media Systems™ provides developers with a platform to create streaming applications and solutions.
-See [Wowza Developer Tools](https://www.wowza.com/resources/developers) to learn more about our APIs and SDKs.
+See [Wowza Developer Tools](https://www.wowza.com/developer) to learn more about our APIs and SDKs.

-To use the compiled version of this module, see [How to control Stream class streams dynamically (HTTPStreamControl)](https://www.wowza.com/docs/how-to-control-stream-class-streams-dynamically-httpstreamcontrol).

 ## Contact
 [Wowza Media Systems, LLC](https://www.wowza.com/contact)